zbalkan/NetBannerNG/docs/ADMIN_OPERATIONS.md

 - Plan for registry tattooing behavior in change/rollback procedures.

 ### Where to configure
-1. Import/update `NetBanner.admx` and `EN/NetBanner.adml` into your Central Store.
+1. Import/update `NetBannerNG.admx` and either `en-US/NetBannerNG.adml` or `en-GB/NetBannerNG.adml` into your Central Store.
 2. Open Group Policy Management Editor for the target OU.
 3. Navigate to the NetBanner policy node and configure:
    - `Classification`
    - `ClassificationProfile` (NetBannerNG extension)
    - Optional: `CustomSettings`, `CustomDisplayText`, `Caveats`, `InfoCon`, `FpCon`, `CpCon`
-4. For `EUCI`/`EP`/UK-national-equivalence and international-organization textual schemes (`ESA`, `OPCW`, `OSCE`, `UN`, etc.), define foreground/background colors in local policy if your organization requires specific visual standards.
+4. For non-`NATO`/`US` textual schemes (including country, EU, and international-organization catalogs such as `ESA`, `OPCW`, `OSCE`, `UN`), define foreground/background colors in policy if your organization requires specific visual standards.
+5. Configure `EnableBottomBanner` when you want a full mirrored banner at the bottom edge (otherwise NetBannerNG keeps the legacy bottom border behavior).

 ### Recommended profile selection workflow
 1. Start with `ClassificationProfile = NATO` for new deployments.